vanus-labs/docs/content/vanus-connect/connector-guides/sink/slack/setup.md

 ![slack-sink-8](images/slack-sink-8.webp)

-### Step 3: Slack Connection Settings
+---

-**Complete Set Up**
+### Personalize Event Structure

 :::note
-This is a general instruction on how to complete event subscription and configure your connection settings in Vanus Connect, which can be applied to any source pairing.
+This is a general instruction on how to personalize your event structure.
+You can structure your events to suit your specific requirements and create connections for different scenarios.
 :::

 1. Paste the Webhook URL into the **Webhook URL**① field, and click on **Display sample events**② for reference.